mkamadeus/minecraft-server/readme.md

 ### Aim

-Able to automate the provisioning of a Fabric Minecraft Server with datapacks, mods, configuration, etc.
+- Able to automate the provisioning of a Fabric Minecraft Server with datapacks, mods, configuration, etc. This is achieved by using `ansible` and maybe several other IaC tools.
-Achieved by using `ansible`.
+- Able to provision an efficient Vanilla+ server (retaining Vanilla mechanics without changing content too much)

 ### Features